tudorpintea999/kailua/README.md

 ## Fraud/Validity Proofs

-Kailua enables rollup operators to add a new `FaultProofGame` contract, compatible with Bedrock contracts `v1.4.0` and above, using the `DisputeGameFactory` rollup instance to their deployment that relies on RISC-Zero zkVM proofs to finalize/dismiss output proposals.
+Kailua enables rollup operators to add a new fault proof contract, compatible with Bedrock contracts `v1.4.0` and above, using the `DisputeGameFactory` rollup instance to their deployment that relies on RISC-Zero zkVM proofs to finalize/dismiss output proposals.

 `FaultProofGame` optimistically allows outputs to be accepted after a timeout if no fraud proof is published against it, or if the output is challenged, waits for a proof to be submitted to decide whether to dismiss or finalize the output.